ManoharPadul/Orinex/README.md

 3. Paste your GitHub OAuth Client ID.
 4. Click Sign in with GitHub and complete the browser verification code prompt.
 5. Orinex stores the returned token locally and uses it for GitHub Models requests.

+Important:
+- In Orinex, enter only the OAuth Client ID (`Iv1...`) in the GitHub OAuth field.
+- Do not paste callback URL into the Client ID field.

+### AI self-test (recommended for local LLM users)

+Use **Run AI Self-Test** from AI settings to automatically validate:

+1. Provider switch to Ollama
+2. Local model list discovery
+3. Active model selection
+4. Connectivity probe
+5. Prompt round-trip probe

+The test prints a pass/fail report in both AI chat output and terminal logs.

 ### When API quota is full